- Listed as Endangered (EPBC Act – Australian )

 - Estimated known population of sea lions is around 6500

 - Population numbers are not growing and Australia sea lions are not expanding their range of colonies

-- Typically fewer than 25 sea lion pups are produced annually and this number continues to decline
+- At 60% of breeding colonies, fewer than 25 sea lion pups are born annually and this number continues to decline

 - Each sea lion colony is genetically distinct from neighbouring colonies and other populations